petersahanaya/adidas_clone/README.md

-Adidas Clone
+## Adidas Clone
-A fully functional clone of the Adidas website, built using OAuth, Next.js 13, and other modern web technologies.
+A fully functional clone of the Adidas website, built using OAuth, Next.js 13, PostgreSQL database, and Prisma ORM for data modeling and persistence.

-Table of Contents
+## Table of Contents
 Features
 Technologies
 Getting Started
 Usage
+Database
 Contributing
 License
 Features